 The Harmony bass model H27 was fitted with two chrome pickups with integral bezels, eight adjustable poles and four gold slot inserts (photo copyright Chuck’s Guitar Shop)

-The Harmony bass model H25 was fitted with two chrome pickups with integral bezels, four adjustable poles and four gold-infilled V-shaped slots.
+This Barclay Bass (also branded Harmony bass model H25) was fitted with two chrome soap-bar pickups with integral bezels, four adjustable poles and four gold-infilled V-shaped slots.